numeract/learning-R/RStudio-IDE/github/README.md

 ### GitHub

 - Create your own GitHub account
-  + optionally, enable 2FA and test logging in
+  + optionally, enable [two-factor authentication (2FA)](https://help.github.com/articles/configuring-two-factor-authentication-via-a-totp-mobile-app/) and test it by logging in

 ## 3. Setup Keys